 - Averted in P2.
 Since the heroine is locked in an underground parking lot at night, the footage on the security cameras are from a single angle and are badly lit.

 Live Action TV

 - In The 60's Batman series, in addition to Bruce and Kitka's date, there was an episode where The Riddler was making a silent movie.
 The camera was in his bakery truck or just past certain doors, but the footage was just monochromatic reclips of what the viewers had seen, requiring the "camera" to be out of the truck/on the far side of the room from where it was.

-- In Andromeda, replays of events by the AI look exactly like if they occurred in the show, and in face, characters can look at the scene in 3D in virtual reality (though, to be fair, it is the distant future).
+- In Andromeda, replays of events by the AI look exactly like if they occurred in the show, and in fact, characters can look at the scene in 3D in virtual reality (although it is the distant future).

-- A security camera in an episode of Blake's 7 cuts between two viewpoints.
+- A security camera in an episode of Blakes Seven cuts between two viewpoints.
 It'd make sense if it were cycling cameras, but one camera is uselessly but dramatically focused on the boots of the invading hordes.

-- Buffy the Vampire Slayer and Angel have both avoided this with "security camera" footage in "The Prom" and "Reunion" were footage from previous scenes are shot in black and white and from a higher angle.
+- Buffy the Vampire Slayer and Angel have both avoided this with "security camera" footage.
+"The Prom" and "Reunion" had footage from previous scenes, shot in black and white and from a higher angle.